 · Any player, of any ranking, can only score up to five (5) goals in any one game unless his/her team is trailing by three (3) or more goals or in the execution of a penalty shot.
 After a player scores his/her fifth goal, the player will be visually identified; signifying the player can only be a play maker and any additional goals scored will not count.

 · No body checking allowed.

 · When serving coincidental minor penalties no penalty shots will be taken.
-The players involved in the altercation will be sent to their respective bench and the remaining time of the shift and the next shift will be played with fewer players.
+The players involved in the altercation will be sent to their respective benches and the remaining time of the shift and the following shift will be played with fewer players.

 · Any player assessed three (3) minor penalties in a game will be ejected from the game and can not be utilized as a replacement player for another team the same day.